rmoazed/Customer-Segmentation-for-Targeted-Marketing/README.md

 # Customer-Segmentation-for-Targeted-Marketing

-This project used KMeans clustering and the UCI Online Retail dataset to cluster customers based on different RFM characteristic and then developed a means of simulating revenue as well as providing A/B testing ideas.
+This project used KMeans clustering and the UCI Online Retail dataset to cluster customers based on different RFM characteristics and then developed a means of simulating revenue as well as providing A/B testing ideas.

-## Live App
+## Live Dashboard

 [Click here to explore the interactive app](https://customer-segmentation-for-targeted-marketing-77i5jdl9asjh45jze.streamlit.app/)